Updated April 6, 2018

 I’m not a huge fan of Downtown Disney in Disneyland and Disney World’s version felt very much like it.
 I think it’s a great option for your first evening’s “Disney” experience without buying a ticket into the park or for your last day’s shopping excursion, but otherwise it feels very retail-focused and it’s just not my thing.

-I enjoyed the venture out into the great unknown and loved exploring new parks since we know so much about DLR and DCA.
+I enjoyed the venture out into the great unknown and loved exploring new parks since we know so much about Disneyland and DCA.
 I thought the cast members were friendly and helpful, although, we have had better experiences at Disneyland.

 The first cast member we encountered at Magic Kingdom told us he had a headache.
 And, several others at Hollywood Studios led us down paths to stores that were already closed for the evening.
 Beyond that bit of frustration (which can be found at Disneyland, too), our visit was superb.